summer-ospp/help-en/docs/community.md

 ## Organizer's Statement

-1. The organizer has no intellectual property claim for the development achievements of the students in this activity;
+1. The organizer has no intellectual property claim for the development achievements of the students in this program;
 2. Relevant intellectual property achievements are determined by the community and students according to the guidelines for participating in the community development (for instance, signing CLA with student developers);